What is Obanzai?

-Just like in any cuisine, plating and the way the food is presented are both essential to the overall appeal.
+Just like in any cuisine, plating and the presentation of food are both essential to the overall appeal.
 Though in case of Obanzai, the simplicity of the cuisine always stands out.
 It’s simple but it is also visually captivating at the same time.
 The contrasting colors of the dishes would make anyone want to eat it.
 Even the elegant bowls that come in different shapes and sizes also add up to the overall art and beauty of the cuisine.

 This may come as a surprise but actually eating the dishes is part of the preparation process of Obanzai.
-This cuisine is actually intended for sharing.
+This cuisine is actually great for sharing.
 The one who prepared the Obanzai usually eats this together with others.
-Since the ingredients of Obanzai cuisine are usually meant to stay edible for longer time, the dishes can actually be stored and be eaten on another day.
+Since the ingredients of Obanzai cuisine usually stay edible for longer time, they actually store and eat the dishes on another day.
 It’s the same with most Japanese families who give importance to eating together.
 This strengthens the family-oriented culture of the Japanese and it also solidifies the bond of communities.

 Obanzai cuisine also radiates a sense of comfort and warmth to anyone who’s eating it.
 The extravagant combination of flavors from locally-produced ingredients leaves a remarkable taste making anyone want to come back for more.

 VI.
 Cleaning Up

 After a sumptuous meal of Obanzai, they clean the plates and bowls.
 After that, they store these in the shelves.
 This way, it would be easier to prepare for the next Obanzai.

 What are the Five Core Spiritual Elements of Obanzai?

 As part of the tradition of Kyoto locals, they meticulously follow five core spiritual elements when preparing Obanzai.
 These spiritual elements serve as the people’s guide in setting their values and coming up with decisions in their daily lives.